cryologger/glacier-velocity-tracker/README.md

 ![L-Com v16](https://user-images.githubusercontent.com/22924092/113727907-9525be80-96c3-11eb-9db5-a16260b8cdfe.png)

-### 2.2 Measurements
+### 2.2 Data Logging

 The system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
 Messages are streamed processed through the SparkFun u-blox GNSS library and written to a microSD card in UBX format.
-Log files can then be converted to RINEX using RTKLIB and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ### 2.3 Operation

-When the Cryologger is initially powered on, it will begin by attempting to establish a GNSS fix in order to sychrnoize the Artemis' onboard real-time clock.
-It will attempt to do so for up to 5 minutes, and the LED will blink every second during this time.
+When initially powered on, the system will attempt to establish a GNSS fix and sychronize the real-time clock (RTC) of the MicroMod Artemis Processor for up to 5 minutes.
+During this time, the LED will blink once a second.
+Once the RTC is synchornized, the system will set an alarm to wake at the user-specified time and enter a low-power deep sleep.

+While the system is in deep sleep, once every 10 seconds the Watchdog Timer (WDT) will wake the system to check the program has not frozen.
+The LED will blink briefly (100 ms) during this check.

-#### 2.3.1 LED blink patterns
+#### 2.3.1 LED Blink Patterns

 * 10 seconds between LED blink - Watchdog interrupt.
 System is asleep.
 * 1 second between LED blinks - Attempting to synchronize real-time clock with u-blox receiver.
 * Sets of 2 LED blinks - Unable to initialize microSD card
 * Sets of 3 LED blinks - Unable to initialize u-blox receiver
 * Periodic fast LED blinks - Logging data to microSD card

+### 2.4 Data Processing
+Data is logged in u-blox's proprietary .ubx format.
+Log files can be converted to RINEX using RTKLIB or Emlid Studio and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ## 3.0 Results
 ### 3.1 Deployments